spylight-zz/KafaAdsLibrary/README.md

 	"native":"ca-app-pub-3940256099942544/2247696110",
 	"openapp":"ca-app-pub-3940256099942544/3419835294",
 	"backup-appid":"<YOUR SDK KEY APPLOVIN OR FB FAN KEY>", "backup-banner":"<YOUR BANNER ID APPLOVIN OR FB FAN>", "backup-inters":"<YOUR INTERSTITIAL ID APPLOVIN OR FB FAN>", "backup-rewa":"<YOUR REWARDS ID APPLOVIN OR FB FAN>", "backup-native":"<OPTIONAL - STILL ON PROGRESS>",
     "backup-openapp":"<YOUR OPENAPP ID APPLOVIN OR FB FAN>", "app_suspend":false,
-	"link_app_redirect":"<LINK TO REDIRECT IF APP SUSPEND, APP SUSPEN MUST BE SET TO TRUE>" }
+	"link_app_redirect":"<LINK TO REDIRECT IF APP SUSPEND, APP SUSPEN MUST BE SET TO TRUE>", "link-app-privacy":"YOUR LINK PRIVACY APP"
+}
 ```
 and now in your code, you can write like below